-Some patrons complain through social media because they can't find a restaurant's contact information to complain directly.
-To avoid this, ensure your website, Facebook page, and other social media platforms have up-to-date, easy to find contact information.
+Some patrons complain via social media because they can't easily find a restaurant's contact information to reach out directly.
+To avoid this, ensure your website, Facebook page, and other social media platforms have up-to-date, easy-to-find contact information.

-STEP 2: SET UP GOOGLE ALERT NOTIFICATIONS
+STEP 2: SET UP NOTIFICATIONS